 Senior Program Officer, Fuller Fund and Conservation Science Network

-Kate earned her Bachelor’s degree in anthropology from The University of the South and her Master’s in environmental policy from Michigan Technological University.
+Kate earned a B.A. in anthropology from Sewanee: The University of the South and a M.S. in environmental policy from Michigan Technological University.
 Her Master’s research focused on the risk perception of natural hazards by communities living in hazard zones, specifically volcanic hazard zones in Ecuador and Guatemala.